 Effective home-school partnerships promote students’ reading and learning in general.
 They are enhanced by parents who have high expectations for their young adolescents (Alton-Lee, 2003; Biddulph, Biddulph, & Biddulph, 2003; Wylie, 2004; Wylie & Hodgen, 2007).
 The role of the teacher in facilitating the involvement of parents in reading development is vital (Ortiz & Ordonez-Jasis, 2005).
 Partnerships between home and school are more valuable when the expectations that students will succeed as learners are mutual and shared between the teacher and the parents (Biddulph et al., 2003).
 Building a partnership with parents requires development of a sound and trusting relationship amongst the teacher, the student and the student’s family (Absolum, 2006).

-This article aims to find out what parents perceive supports their 11-to-13 year-old young adolescents in reading and how their own experiences in learning to read underpin their help and support for their own children.
-Additionally, the research builds on our prior studies with colleagues (Fletcher, Greenwood, & Parkhill, 2010; Nicholas, Fletcher, & Parkhill, 2012; Nicholas, Fletcher, & Somekh, 2011) that investigated the engagement, experiences and expectations of parents of 11-to -13 year-old students as they provided support for their young adolescent’s reading.
+This article aims to find out what parents in New Zealand perceive supports their 11-to-13 year-old young adolescents in reading and how their own experiences in learning to read underpin their help and support for their own children.
+Additionally, the research builds on our prior studies in New Zealand with colleagues (Fletcher, Greenwood, & Parkhill, 2010; Nicholas, Fletcher, & Parkhill, 2012; Nicholas, Fletcher, & Somekh, 2011) that investigated the engagement, experiences and expectations of parents of 11-to -13 year-old students as they provided support for their young adolescent’s reading.
 These earlier investigations found that parents’ satisfaction and encounters with schools varied.
 Parents appreciated being proactively and positively involved in home-school partnerships with their child’s teacher and principal.
 Sharing reading achievement data, being allowed into the classroom, attending parent interviews and receiving informative school reports provided ongoing feedback and dialogue about their child’s progress, or lack of it, in becoming an effective reader and comprehender of texts.
 Alongside this, parents’ own interest and attitude towards reading were influential in fostering their own young adolescent child’s interest in reading.
 We suggest that by listening to the voices of parents, we can gain a better understanding of how parents perceive they can work alongside teachers and leaders to improve motivation to read effectively.

 Literature review